sbinet/fubsy/doc/guide/example-java.rst

     }

 Like the naive C example above, this works, but it could be better.
-Here's how it works: first, we assign four variables with filenames of interest. ``mainsrc`` and ``testsrc`` are filelist objects as above, which use wildcards to find files as late as possible.
-Note the use of recursive patterns here, since Java programmers are prone to deep package hierarchies. ``mainjar`` and ``testjar`` are of course just strings, the names of the two files we're building.
+Here's how it works: first, we assign four variables with filenames of interest. ``mainsrc`` and ``testsrc`` are filefinder objects as above, which use wildcards to find files as late as possible.
+Note the use of recursive patterns here, since Java programmers are prone to deep package hierarchies. ``mainjar`` and ``testjar`` are just string variables, the names of the two files we're building.
 Fubsy has no idea that these are filenames; they're just strings.
 It's only once a string is used as a target or source in a build rule that it is interpreted as a filename.

 Building the main ``example.jar`` is straightforward: compile a bunch of ``.java`` files to ``.class`` files, then archive those ``.class``